 Short Bio coming soon…

 Luis is our promoter.
 He takes dozens of books with him around the world (in the picture, he is with some children in Panama).

 I was supposed to work in my family Law business, which I did for a few years.
 Then I decided to follow my heart and I started traveling the world with my favorite novels in my backpack.
 I’ve been living in many places across Europe, the Caribbean area and South America.
 I am always open to new opportunities anywhere in this wonderful world, therefore, I was glad to join this project and share with you my passion for reading and traveling which are more or less the same thing…

-I started to give free books to the young in 2014, after meeting the “poor president” Pepe Mujica, in Montevideo, and I came to believe that this was my true vocation.
+I started to give free books to the young in 2014, after meeting the “poor president” Pepe Mujica, in Montevideo.
+I came to believe that this was my true vocation.
 In our modern societies, obsessed by competitions of all sorts and run by analphabet politicians which offer smartphones, I offer novels and poems.
 But I did everything alone and it was quite sad.
 When Félicia and the others joined me and we created Articoli Liberi, everything became more funny.
 Our project is getting more and more structured and we are distributing thousands of copies all around the world.